Cheukting/py03_101/README.md

 >>>
 ```

-For more information about function signature, please refer to [the PyO3 user guide](https://pyo3.rs/).
+For more information about function signature, please refer to [the PyO3 user guide](https://pyo3.rs/v0.21.2/function/signature).

 ---

-## Reading a file
+## Reading a file and handling error

 Now, we will read a registration list as a txt file and check if name is on that list.
 First of all, for using file io in Rust, we need to include some crates: